enjelru/TOP-Landing-Page/README.md

-# TOP-Landing-Page
+# Landing-Page

-In this project, I will be working on my First Landing Page applying the previous lessons and the current ones.
+In this project, I will be working on my Landing Page applying the previous lessons and the current ones.
-This is only for documentation purpose to showcase what I've understand so far and take notes for discoveries.
+This is only for documentation purpose to showcase what I've understood so far and take notes for discoveries.

 ## The Method